saragibby/saragibby-v2/content/blog/recaps/9-18-20/index.md

 ### School!
 School is happening!!

 Alarm goes off, feet in the floor immediately as excitement is too high to snooze.
 I can hear the kids up in the house getting ready for the big day.
-I had stayed up the night before getting the felt board sign ready for the big day.
+I had stayed up the night before to make sure the felt board was ready for morning pictures.
 <br /><br />
-Grab some first day pics, run through the checklist... do you have your schedule, water bottle, lunch, mask... all checked and ready to roll.
+Squeeze the kids to spread some excitement.
+Grab some first day pics.
+Run through the checklist... do you have your schedule, water bottle, lunch, mask... all checked and ready to roll.
 Then there it is.
 The sound of the school bus pulling into our subdivision.
 It was magical.
 After a couple minutes as it circle the sub for other pick ups, here it it.
 Lights flash, door open... omg, it's happening!
 And then off they go.
 <br /><br />
 This has been the longest, weirdest summer break ever in the history of schooling.
 I am SO glad to see it start back up.
-The kids need the routine, schedule, goals... all of it.
+The kids need the routine, schedule, someone they will listen to when they said "read a book"... all of it.
 Not to mention the parents out there who haven't had the quiet house during school days, the struggle is real and I feel ya.
 We are in this together.
 <br />
 <br />
 For now, B and Hunter are going to in person school.
 Chase and Hudson are virtual.
 All working together to make the best lemonade we can.